 This can and will work for advisers too.

-When I talk to firms about the challenges they face – getting engagement, generating more quality leads, reducing admin burden, increase client literacy and reducing dependence on staff – these are all things that this type of automation can offer.
+When I talk to firms about the challenges they face – getting engagement, generating more quality leads, reducing admin burden, increasing client literacy and reducing dependence on staff – these are all things that this type of automation can offer.

 To share a quote from my recent trip; technological innovation’s aim isn’t to create jobs, it’s to create code.
 Those who own the code, define the future of the industry it touches.